Hey guys, it's Yuto here from @sudachirecipes.

 Nagoya is a large city in central Japan and is very close to where I live!
 There are many amazing "Nagoyameshi" (名古屋飯), dishes that this city is famous for.
 There's miso katsu (pork cutlet with red miso sauce), kishimen (flat udon-like noodles) and hitsumabushi (grilled eel), but I have to say that one of my absolute favourites is "Nagoya Tebasaki".

-Nagoya Tebasaki (Nagoya style chicken wings) are delicious crispy deep fried wings that have been brushed with a special glaze and then generously dusted with a mixture of fine black and white pepper.
+Nagoya Tebasaki (Nagoya style chicken wings) are delicious crispy deep fried wings that have been brushed with a special glaze and then generously dusted with a mixture of fine white pepper.

 These Nagoya style chicken wings are famous all over Japan.
 If you've ever been to Nagoya I'm sure you've at least seen food displays of them piled up high.
 You'll need a large portion because they are so delicious, I could eat them all day!